david00721/adatelemzes/README.md

 # University Data Analysis Project

-his repository contains the necessary environment dependencies and source files for the project.
+This repository contains the necessary environment dependencies and source files for the project.
 I've used Poetry to manage the project's dependencies.

 ## Setting Up the Environment with Poetry